• Toothpaste

 It might seem like a challenge to find a toothpaste given all of the above ingredients we want to avoid.
 Luckily there has been plenty of attention given lately to holistic needs in the dental market.
 Here are some ideas:

 Earthpaste — this toothpaste is made of Redmond clay.
 It has very few ingredients which include none of the harmful list above.
 I've used Earthpaste for years, however a recent formulation change brought "nano silver" into their ingredient list.
 I'm not convinced (yet?) that nano silver is safe.
-Earthpaste now makes a powder instead that is silver-free.
+Luckily, Earthpaste also makes a powder instead that is silver-free.

 Make your own — there are many online recipes if you are so inclined.
 If you're not totally happy with the alternatives to commercial toothpastes, then I would look into making your own.
 Simple ingredients like coconut oil and baking soda go a long way!